Philip2809/FindMy-Dashboard/readme.md

 - generate binary for different chips
 - event-driven stuff, based on device status byte AND/OR key used
 - groups, both for data fetching, hide/show and to select bucket to save data in
+- geofencing
+- rehaul localstorage system, if used more
 - incremental keys?
 - better historical viewer
 - allow devices to have same private key?
+- influxdb bucket is hardcoded, allow user to change it, in the future.
+- code cleanup
+    - move dialog code into different files
 - sizing inconsistencies
 - compile all theme stuff into one file and use variables better
 - the reports info can get prettier